dora-team/dora.dev/hugo/content/research/shared/ai/ai-as-a-tutor/index.md

 ## Students as learners, AI as teacher

 Each of the students we spoke to described AI as a supplement to their typical learning resources.
 These engineering students stated that, rather than using AI to finish tasks for them, they wanted to use AI to help them understand the material, refine their technical skills, and quickly iterate on project ideas.
 AI was able to offer quick advice, further resources to check out, and high-level conceptual guidance.
 Before AI, this type of work was often limited to the scope of an office hour with a professor or a TA.
 If students wanted to discuss an idea for a project, for example, this was limited to the short amount of time allocated to each student in an office hour.
-Additionally, using AI gave technical students room to think more conceptually and creatively, since they were not burning time on the low level details.
+Additionally, students felt that using AI gave them more time to think conceptually, since they were able to spend less effort on low-level details.
 It also gave them the chance to step into the kind of project shaping role you would expect from a Product Manager or Creative Director.

 ## Use for conceptual understanding